 - 1 ½ teaspoons vanilla extract

-- 2 cups finely grated carrots (fresh, don't use frozen)
+- 2 cups finely grated carrots - fresh, do not use frozen

 - ½ cup finely chopped pecans or walnuts